weiweihuanghuang/Work-Sans/README.md

 Work Sans is a superfamily based loosely on early Grotesques — i.e. [Stephenson Blake](https://www.flickr.com/photos/stewf/14444337254/), [Miller & Richard](https://archive.org/stream/printingtypespec00millrich#page/226/mode/2up/) and [Bauerschen Giesserei](https://archive.org/stream/hauptprobeingedr00baue#page/109/mode/1up).
 The core of the fonts are optimised for on-screen medium-sized text usage (14px-48px) – but still very usable in print.
 The fonts closer to the extreme widths and weights are designed more for display use.
 Overall, features are simplified and optimised for screen resolutions – for example, diacritic marks are larger than how they would be in print.

+This typeface was funded by Google and will be available on Google Fonts shortly – many thanks to Dave Crossland for the commission.

 ## [Download v1.20 (OTF, TTF, WOFF, EOT)](https://github.com/weiweihuanghuang/Work-Sans/archive/v1.20.zip)